Entertainment Community Fund: History

 The Actors Fund's Palm View residence is a similar residential facility, located in West Hollywood, California.
 The Palm View, opened in 1998, is a 40-unit apartment complex that provides homes to low-income people with HIV/AIDS.
 The Palm View is a collaborative project between the Actors Fund, the West Hollywood Community Housing Corporation, Housing for Entertainment Professionals and various funders.
 The buildings are managed by the West Hollywood Community Housing Corporation.

 The Fund also owns and operates the 6 acre Lillian Booth Actors Home, in Englewood, New Jersey, a nursing home and assisted living care facility for retired members of the entertainment community.
 The home is licensed by the Department of Health and qualifies for Medicaid and Medicare.
 Individuals who have dedicated a major portion of their professional lives to the entertainment industry are eligible for admission.
 The Actors Fund provides funds to subsidize the care residents receive.

 One of the earliest services the Actors Fund provided was assistance with the cost and arrangements of funerals and burials.
-In 1886, the Actors Fund purchased its first plot at the Cemetery of the Evergreens in Brooklyn, New York and, in 1904, a second plot was purchased at Kensico Cemetery in Valhalla, New York.
+In 1886, the Actors Fund purchased its first plot at the Cemetery of the Evergreens in Brooklyn, New York, and, in 1904, a second plot was purchased at Kensico Cemetery in Valhalla, New York.
 These plots are the final resting place of over 2,000 members of the entertainment industry.
 Today, the Fund continues to assist with the cost of funerals and provide a grave site with a headstone to those in need.
 In addition, the Fund offers pre-pay arrangements for those interested in purchasing a grave site.

-In 2014, Fund President and CEO Joseph P. Benincasa received the Tony Honors for Excellence in Theatre for outstanding contribution to the theatrical community for 25 years service to the Fund.
+In 2014, Fund President and CEO Joseph P. Benincasa received the Tony Honors for Excellence in Theatre for outstanding contribution to the theatrical community for 25 years of service to the Fund.
+On September 21, 2015, the organization announced that it would merge with Career Transition for Dancers.
+In March, 2017, the Actors Fund opened the Samuel J. Friedman Health Center for the Performing Arts in New York City.
+This facility is in partnership with Mount Sinai Hospital and offers medical care for everyone in entertainment.

 In May 2022, the organization changed its name to the Entertainment Community Fund, reflecting the broad scope of professionals the organization serves.
+In June 2023, Annette Bening was elected Chair of the Board of Trustees for the Entertainment Community Fund.